jubnzv/moonsmith/README.md

 moonsmith generates a syntactically and semantically correct Lua program, which always successfully terminates in a short time.

 The core idea behind the algorithm of generated programs is to generate some global data and a few functions and methods, which mutate it.
-At the end of top-level the generated program calls all generated functions and combines results to a single integer.
+At the end of top-level a generated program calls all functions and combines results to a single integer.
 Then it prints this integer to the stdout.

 Here is an example of randomly generated program: